miman/docker-local-ai/README.md

 # docker-local-ai

-Project used to create Docker containers to locally run Ollama and CrewAi.
+Project used to create Docker containers to locally run Ollama, CrewAi & Flowise.

 A volume will be created where the code can be dynamically changed between each run without any need to re-deploy the docker container.